erigontech/interfaces/_docs/README.md

 * Innovation and improvements of each layer independently -- for specialized teams for each sub-component, its easier to find some more improvements or optimizations or innovative approaches than in a team that has to keep everything about the node in the head.

+## Designing for upgradeabilty

+One important part of the design of a node is to make sure that we leave ourselves a room to upgrade it in a simple way.

+That means a couple of things:
+- protocols for each components should be versioned, to make sure that we can't run inconsistent versions together. [semver](https://semver.org) is a better approach there because it allows to parse even future versions and figure out how compatible they are based on a simple convention;

+- trying to keep compatiblity as much as possible, unless there is a very good reason to break it, we will try to keep it.
+In practice that means:
+    - adding new APIs is safe;
+    - adding new parameters is safe, taking into account that we can always support them missing and revert to the old behaviour;
+    - renaming parameters and methods considered harmful;
+    - removing paramters and methods considered harmful;
+    - radically changing the behaviour of the method w/o any changes to the protocol considered harmful;
 ## Implementation variants

 ### Microservices